francescoGemolo/JavaScript---Assignment-1/README.md

 The project includes the following files:

 ### Files
-- `index.html`: A basic HTML page that loads the JavaScript and provides a black background.
+- `index.html`: A basic HTML page that loads the JavaScript.
 - `game.js`: Contains the game logic for the browser prompt version.

 ### Key Functions